snowtrack/snowtrack-docs/docs/usage.md

 ## Privacy by Design

 Snowtrack follows the principles of [Privacy by Design](https://en.wikipedia.org/wiki/Privacy_by_design).
 We do not use any third-party metrics software.
-Our handcrafted tool ensures no personally identifiable information or information about your work is transmitted at any point.
+Our handcrafted anonymous telemetry system ensures no personally identifiable information or information about your work is transmitted at any point.

 ## Share Essentials